 Matthew has devoted his career to designing beautiful, high performing buildings and developing idea sharing and design platforms that facilitate new and creative processes.
 He has combined his interest in computation and technology with a deep understanding of how to connect people, programming, and design aspirations in a handful of noted projects, including the award-winning Cellophane House™ featured at the Museum of Modern Art and the Embassy of the United States in London.
-Matthew has also spearheaded projects for the College of Physicians of Philadelphia, Yale University, Dartmouth College, Massachusetts Institute of Technology, and the Kimmel Center for the Performing Arts.
+Matthew has also spearheaded projects for the College of Physicians of Philadelphia, New York University, Yale University, Dartmouth College, Massachusetts Institute of Technology, and the Kimmel Center for the Performing Arts.
 In addition to his design work, Matthew has also participated in seminal research projects that have explored high-rise modular housing, energy consumption in the average American home, and design interventions that improve the quality of life for citizens of Dhaka, Bangladesh.

 Matthew is currently working new Interdisciplinary Engineering building at the University of Washington, a mechanical engineering building at Carnegie Mellon University, and OpenHome, a high-performing, off-site fabricated house product developed in partnership with Bensonwood Homes.
 As the chair of KieranTimberlake's Digital Design Visioning Group, Matthew helps foster digital innovation, visualization, and knowledge sharing throughout the firm.